-Have examples in mind from previous roles of where you have gone above and beyond or initiatives you have implemented.
+Have examples in mind from previous travel jobs or hotel jobs of where you have gone above and beyond or initiatives you have implemented.
 If you are in a sales role, ensure you have your figures and statistics with you of what you have achieved.

 A short email following your interview is an excellent way to express your interest in the role.
 Thank the interviewer for their time and reinforce your interest in the position and the skills you possess that make you the ideal applicant for their position.
 Keep it short.

-With a few simple steps you can improve your changes of landing your dream job by STANDING OUT from your competition!
+With a few simple steps you can improve your changes of landing your dream jobs in travel, event jobs or hotel jobs by STANDING OUT from your competition!